Generation of 3D Molecules in Pockets via Language Model

-However these graph based methods shares a common drawback: the generated molecule contains many problematic, non drug-like, not synthetic available structures such as very large rings (ring of seven or more atoms), honeycomb-like array of parallel, juxtaposed rings, molecule with excessive number of rings or molecule with no rings present.
-One cause of the problem specific to auto-regressive sampling methods is that they can hinder the accurate prediction of molecular structures (both 2D and 3D) due to improper semantics.
-For example, as mentioned by \cite{guan20233d}, the model can readily position the $n\text{th}$ atom to create a benzene ring when the $(n-1)\text{th}$ carbon atoms are already in the same plane.
-However, due to insufficient context information, accurate placement of the initial atoms is problematic, resulting in unrealistic fragments.
-Although Targetdiff \cite{guan20233d} avoids this problem, but it still generate a large portion of undesirable structure.
-The model's weak perception of molecular topology may be due to its failure to directly encode or predict bonds.
-The adoption of a post-processing process adds further room for error.
+Some studies\cite{luo20213d,liu2022generating,peng2022pocket2mol,li2021structure} proposed to represent pocket and molecule as 3D graphs and used graph neural networks (GNNs) for encoding and decoding.
+These GNN models use an autoregressive generation process which linearizes a molecule graph into a sequence of sampling decisions.
+Although these methods can generate molecules with 3D conformations, they share some common drawbacks: (a) problematic substructures: the generated molecules often contain problematic, non-drug-like, or not synthetic available substructures such as very large rings (rings containing seven or more atoms) and honeycomb-like arrays of parallel, juxtaposed rings; (b) problematic topology: the generated molecules often contain an excessive number of rings or none at all.
+Autoregressive sampling method has its inherent limitations.
+It can easily get stuck in local optima during the initial stages of molecule generation and may accumulate errors introduced at each step of the sampling process.
+For example, as mentioned by reference\cite{guan20233d}, although the model can accurately position the $n^\text{th}$ atom to create a benzene ring when the preceding $n-1$ carbon atoms are already in the same plane\cite{peng2022pocket2mol}, accurate placement of the initial atoms is often problematic because of insufficient context information, resulting in unrealistic fragments.